 An SRS or system requirements specification is a document or set of documents that describe all the features of a system or software application.
 It includes multiple elements which define the intended functionality required by both the customers and stakeholders to satisfy the end-users.

 Apart from this, an SRS also provides a high-level idea of the system, assumptions, the main supported business processes, and the critical performance parameters for the system.
 Among some of the critical elements of an SRS are-

 9. Define Business Model Analysis?

-Business Model Analysis is a well-known technique of analysing whether or not a business is viable and valuable in terms of financial, social and economic parameters.
-The key aim of this analysis is to encourage innovation and enhancement of the business model that allows the organisation to stay relevant in a dynamic and competitive industry.
+Business Model Analysis is a well-known technique of analyzing whether or not a business is viable and valuable in terms of financial, social and economic parameters.
+The key aim of this analysis is to encourage innovation and enhancement of the business model that allows the organization to stay relevant in a dynamic and competitive industry.